SlalomRutherford/template/README.md

 ---
 ### env Folder
 Configuration files for connecting to aws services and databases.
+Replace the **CONFIGURE** fields with data relevant to your specific project

 ---
 ### JenkinsFile
 Configuration file for pushing artifacts to Jenkins.
+Replace the **CONFIGURE** fields with data relevant to your specific project

 ---
 ### settings.xml File
 Configuration file for connecting to Artifactory.
+Replace the **CONFIGURE** fields with data relevant to your specific project

 ---
 ### Everything else